 Think about where the tank faces.
 Don’t position a tank in front of a window where hermit crabs risk baking in the sun.
 Find a room that has a suitable ambient temperature.

 Hiding is an everyday activity for hermit crabs; it’s a way to stay safe, cool, and occupied.
 The more shaded space your tank offers, the more comfortable it’ll feel.

 As per Crustacean Research, many hermit crabs seek shade by burrowing under the substrate.
 This can be dangerous, magnifying the risks of overheating.
 Instead, provide shaded spots for hermit crabs.

 Rocks are ideal, but cardboard, halved coconuts, and freestanding cuttlebone are beneficial.

 Occasionally, air out the tank by lifting the lid for a few minutes.
 Add a cold water spray or use a fan while you do so.

-Even if this is for 10 minutes a day, it’ll prevent heat from becoming trapped in the tank.
+Even if this is for 10 minutes, it’ll prevent heat from becoming trapped in the tank.
 You can do this while spot cleaning, and while doing so, trim any moss growth to keep humidity levels manageable.